cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Platinum Angel

-Equivalent cards to Platinum Angel (colorless, prevents you from losing):
+Equivalent cards to Platinum Angel (colorless, prevents losing):

 Results: